-The London Suzuki Group is us, the teachers.
-All the teachers who give up their time, mostly unpaid, to make events happen and collaborate to continuously develop our teaching practices for the benefit of the children and families.
+The London Suzuki Group are the teachers.
+All Suzuki teachers who give up their time, mostly unpaid, to make events happen and collaborate to continuously develop our teaching practices for the benefit of the children and families.

-We attend meetings, conferences, and events at least four times per term unpaid in order that we can continue this tradition of collaboration and shared experience for the children, their siblings, and their parents.
+There are meetings, conferences, and events at least four times per term unpaid in order that this tradition of collaboration and shared experience for the children, their siblings, and their parents can be continued.

 That is what Suzuki method is.

 LSG events are subsidized - there are free playtogethers in London and there is a free solo performance platform at a good venue every term (Performance Platforms happened at prestigious venues like The Royal Academy in the past).

 The groups festival in the autumn is free for performers with a very low ticket price.
 This concert is most definitely subsidized.
 The book 1 bonanza, piano early stages workshop, and Angela East's Pimlico Cello Workshop are all discounted for LSG members by up to 30% and as such are subsidized by the LSG to a degree.